 Anne Evasick - Programmer

-Anne is the owner of Martha's Vineyard's best independent video and DVD rental store, Island Entertainment.
-She is a film projectionist and maven--familiar with essentially every film you've ever or never heard of.
+Anne is a film projectionist and maven—familiar with essentially every film you've ever or never heard of.
+For many years, she was the owner of the Island’s iconic video and DVD store, Island Entertainment.
+She now manages the movie theater in Edgartown.
 Beyond a passion for cinema, Anne walks dogs and is the proud mother of Peter.